pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

 The mapping of two or more inputs to the same hash value i.e. collisions must be rare, and ideally impossible.
 In other terms, it must be difficult to find two inputs $x$ and $y$ such that $h(x)=h(y)=z$.
 However, since inputs are of arbitrary length while hash values are of limited length, collisions are impossible to eliminate entirely.

 ### Second pre-image resistance
-This is related to collision resistance, but here we specify that \textit{given an input and hash value pair}, it should be computationally difficult to find another input that has the same hash value.
+This is related to collision resistance, but here we specify that _given an input and hash value pair_, it should be computationally difficult to find another input that has the same hash value.
 In other terms, given a hash value $z$ for a pre-image $x$ i.e. for $h(x)=z$, it must be difficult to obtain another pre-image $y \neq x$ such that $h(y)=z$.
 Note that collision resistance implies second pre-image resistance.

 ## Design and implementation
 At the most basic level, a hash function can simply operate on an input to produce an output that has a fixed size limit.
 Now, note that hash functions are often used for creating hash tables (also called hash maps).
 Hash tables are arrays that can associate a key to a value.
 Hence, we can use the hash value of a given input to perform a direct lookup in the table, to see